-All students have an academic advisor who serves as a critical contact/mentor for the students during their time at the college.
-The academic advisor helps students register for courses and must approve all registration decisions, including course add/drop changes and withdrawals.
-The advisor assists students in identifying academic and personal resources on campus, conducts graduation audits, and helps students select and choose various program options.
+Over the course of the 2019-20 academic year, the college will implement a new advising model.
+Under this model, students will be assigned a college guide at the time of acceptance.
+These guides will be assigned based upon the student's home address.
+In some instances, the student will remain with their original college guide throughout their academic stay.
+In other cases, they will be handed off to a faculty advisor, most often the program coordinator for the major the student has selected.
+The college guide/advisor serves as a critical contact/mentor for the students during their time at the college.
+The college guide/advisor assists students in identifying academic and personal resources on campus, conducts graduation audits, and help students select and choose various program options.
 Advisors help students with decisions about career goals or further education.
 The more clearly students define and communicate their own goals, the more productive the student/advisor relationship will be.